New month, new season, and it’s time to get back to basics! One of the places where we all need a good look-see on the basics is your spices.

-Used in stews, soups and great with pot roast.
+Used in stews, soups, and great with pot roast.
 Go easy.
 Bay leaves are strong, especially California bay leaves, which are the kind most grocery stores stock.
 I use half a leaf in my stews.

 Ah, the taste of summer.
 Who can resist fresh basil and tomatoes from the garden tossed with olive oil and garlic on a plate full of pasta?
-Dried, it’s wonderful in soups, pasta dishes and chicken.
+Dried, it’s wonderful in soups, pasta dishes, and chicken.

 It’s not just for pickles.
-Try some dill sprinkled on fish, chicken or even in a light cream soup.
+Try some dill sprinkled on fish, chicken, or even in a light cream soup.

 Nectar of the gods, well, bulb of the gods, anyway.
 Garlic has a way of making the most ordinary food gourmet.
 Try sprinkling garlic powder (not garlic salt) into a prepared box of white cheddar macaroni and cheese.
 Surprise!
 It’s pretty good.
 Fresh, though, is best.
 Squeeze it from a press into almost anything.

 Sprinkle it in your stir-fry, try it on baked chicken breasts with a little soy sauce or coconut aminos and garlic.
 For fun, get it fresh (it’s that alien-looking root mass in the produce department) and freeze it.
 It will keep almost indefinitely when frozen.
-To use, hack off a piece, no need to peel it and grate into your recipe.
+To use, hack off a piece, no need to peel it and grate it into your recipe.

 I love nutmeg.
 If you can find nutmeg nuts and the itty, bitty grater that comes with it, buy it.
 Once you’ve had freshly grated nutmeg, the powdered stuff in the jar is beneath you.
-Obviously an ingredient in baking, it’s also good grated on sauteed squash, green beans and carrots.
+Obviously an ingredient in baking, it’s also good grated on sauteed squash, green beans, and carrots.

 A staple in Italian cooking, it’s also good in stews and salad dressings.

-This beautiful evergreen plant grows wild in my garden and provides an intoxicating aroma to meats, stews and root veggies.
+This beautiful evergreen plant grows wild in my garden and provides an intoxicating aroma to meats, stews, and root veggies.
 Try some crumbled in your carrots.

 An almost licorice flavor, this delicate herb takes front and center in vinaigrettes, as a delicious sprinkle on the top of baked or poached poultry and fish.

 Make time for thyme!
 It’s strong and adds a hint of character to an otherwise pretty standard dish.
-Use it with chicken, soups and beef.
+Use it with chicken, soups, and beef.